 Everyone remembers a good teacher.
 For me, it was my A-level History teacher, Mr Kilkenny.
 Inspired by him, I try to encourage my students at Sheffield to question everything, look at events from a different angle and be passionate about a subject.
 To help me achieve this I have completed a Postgraduate Certificate in Higher Education at the University of Kent, and a Masters Degree in Teaching and Learning in Higher Education at the University of Sheffield.
 These courses exposed me to new ways of thinking about teaching and learning and allowed me to create networks that have supported my teaching since.
 All my modules make use a wide range of activities based on the principles of enquiry-based learning whereby students take ownership of the learning process, identifying relevant questions and resources, forging and defending their own interpretations - all with the goal of ultimately becoming independent learners.

 Professor Dobson is available to media organisations to discuss various aspects of Japanese politics, its international relations, and the G8/G20.

 He has previously been interviewed by a range of media outlets in the UK and Japan, such as BBC News, The Guardian, Film Four, The Japan Times and Asahi Shinbun.
-Here you can watch an interview he did for the BBC at the most recent G7 Summit in Germany in 2015.
-Below please see a video blog he recorded for the Centre for International Governance Innovation, a Canadian think tank, at the 2009 G8 Summit in Italy.
+Here you can watch an interview he did for the BBC at the G7 Summit in Germany in 2015.
+Below please see a video interview he did for China Daily at the G20 Summit in Hangzhou, China in 2016.